Disability services for children and teenagers: what the terms mean

 Family-centred

-These providers include family counsellors and organisations that focus on the family as a whole.
+These services include family counsellors and organisations that focus on the family as a whole.
 They also include developmental educators or other early childhood specialists, who can work with you, your child and your family.

 Medical

-These providers focus on treating the medical aspects of your child’s condition and managing any medicines your child uses.
+These services focus on treating the medical aspects of your child’s condition and managing any medicines your child uses.
 Examples are your GP and paediatrician or medical specialists like cardiologists, neurologists or orthopaedic surgeons.

 Respite services